 1. Payment Dates: For power Commodity Transactions with a term of less than one month, payments shall be due on or by the fifth (5th) Business Day following the last day of the month that includes the Calculation Period.
 For power Commodity Transactions with a term of one month or greater, payments shall be due on or by the fifth (5th) Business Day following the date on which the Floating Price is determinable.
 For gas Commodity Transactions, payments shall be due on or by the fifth (5th) Business Day following the date on which the Floating Price is determinable.

 2. Rounding: The following rounding conventions shall apply for the purpose of calculating the Floating Price(s) with respect to applicable Commodity Transactions.
-Floating Price(s) relating to Commodities quoted (i) MMBtus shall be rounded to four places, and (ii) Megawatts shall be rounded to three places.
+Floating Price(s) relating to Commodities quoted in (i) MMBtus shall be rounded to four places, and (ii) Megawatts shall be rounded to three places.
 If the number after the final number is five or greater, then the final number shall be increased by one, and if the number after the final number is less than five then the final number shall remain unchanged.

 3. Calculation Period(s): For Commodity Transactions with a Term of more than one calendar month the Calculation Period shall be each calendar month during the Term.
 If the Term of the Commodity Transaction is less than one calendar month, or consists of two partial calendar months, the Calculation Period shall be the Term of the Commodity Transaction.